The Music of Julius Eastman and Arthur Russell

 Wild Up brings together notable guest artists to celebrate the work of avant-minimalist disco composer Arthur Russell with a new series of collaborative arrangements: The Arthur Russell Songbook.
 These entrancing and intimate melodies are paired with Julius Eastman's kaleidoscopic post-gospel minimalism.
 Wild Up with guest artists, perform Eastman’s Evil N– and Gay Guerrilla, two of his “organic music” masterworks—where phrases live inside of phrases, multiple layers ebbing and flowing with the passage of time.

-Executive Producer for Wild Up, Elizabeth Cline
+Produced in collaboration with LA Philharmonic Executive Producer for Wild Up, Elizabeth Cline

 Artists